Male White-crested Cockatoos have dark brown eyes, females red-brown.

 Call:

-Loud, grating screech; alarm is hissing voice.
+Loud, grating screech; alarm sound is a hiss.

 More Information: